 You can use the Filter Bar to filter to any level in your regional hierarchy, down to the individual lender.
 When you first log in, the Filter Bar is set to display your personal Opportunity Dashboard so that it contains only opportunities that you own.
 By clicking on any of the regions, you are able to see rolled-up results at any level of the bank (provided that your security profile allows you to see into other regions within the bank).
 To return back to your personal dashboard, you can click the Home icon at the far left of the Filter Bar.

-The bar entitled 'Average' on the far left side of this chart is the average of the past 5 months (indicated with grey headers) of closed opportunities.
-A break down of each month can be viewed by hovering over each bar falling directly to the right of the 'Average' bar.
+The first section, Performance vs. Targets, shows your performance compared to your ROE targets.
+The bar named "Average" on the far left side of this chart is the average of the past 5 months (indicated with grey headers) of closed opportunities.
+Opportunities here are sorted according to their close date.

 Charts will be green if you have met your targets for that period, and red if you have not.
 The more above the target you are, the brighter the green will be; the farther below your target you are, the brighter the red.
 The selected month (in this case, December 2019) will be boxed in and everything preceding the current period will be indicated by gray labels.
 The vertical light gray bars in the background represent the ROE targets.
 You might notice that the gray bars move from month to month.
 This isn't because the ROE Targets are moving around each month, but because each product might have a different ROE Target and the mix of bookings from period to period will shift.

 Hovering over any of the bars will show you additional information on that month's performance.